busman84/mongo/README.md

 The supporters of MongoDB highlight the lack of table joins as a performance advantage since joins are expensive in terms of computer processing.

-## Installing, Creating a DB, and Inserting Documents - Codealong (15 mins)
+## Installing, Creating a DB, and Inserting Documents

 #### Installation